kxdc/smp/README.md

 - Thoroughly think is the email about to send necessary at all.

-- Help the reader out to find your main point, don't dwell it.
+- Stress main point, don't dwell it.

 - Lay out a solution without devoting too many words.